-The Project scholarship program provides for financial assistance to students in the form of tuition and statutory fee and costs for undertaking the final KCSE examination all valued at approximately KShs 100,000.
+The Project scholarship program provides for financial assistance to students in the form of tuition and statutory fee and costs for undertaking the final KCSE examination, books, personal effects and stipend all valued at approximately KES 100,000 per academic year.

-Calls for application will be made through the sub-county and Ward offices as well as workshops held within communities in the coastal counties to create awareness of the opportunities.
+Calls for application will be made by the Educational Body through social media, Project and county websites, local dailies and public notice boards.
 Successful candidates will be identified based on the set selection criteria.

-- Prospective applicants will be required to fill the Project application form (to be developed during project implementation) - The scholarship award will follow the below procedure: - Announcement of scholarships awards TBD - Deadline for submission of applications TBD - Selection of beneficiaries and feedback TBD within 2 weeks of the submissions - Commencement of scholarship To be aligned with the calendar year for the school academic year
+- Prospective applicants will be required to fill the Project application form (to be developed during project implementation) - I The scholarship award will follow the below procedure: - ▼ Announcement of scholarships awards TBD - v Deadline for submission of applications TBD - ♥ Selection of beneficiaries and feedback TBD within 2 weeks of the submissions - Commencement of scholarship To be aligned with the calendar year for the school academic year